-Make one of the RTOS tasks acts like a heartbeat: create a dedicated task and make it report in some way at a regular pace (print a message on standard output, blink an LED, use SystemView, etc.).
+(1) Make one of the RTOS tasks acts like a heartbeat: create a dedicated task and make it report in some way at a regular pace (print a message on standard output, blink an LED, use SystemView, etc.).
+Set the heartbeat task priority to the same priority as the Core Engine task.

-If the heartbeat is still running when the UI freeze occurs, we can go a step further and check whether the Core Engine is still scheduling Java threads or not.
+(2) In this configuration, if the heartbeat is still running when the UI freeze occurs, we can go a step further and check whether the Core Engine is still scheduling Java threads or not.
+See next section Check Java Threads Scheduling.